abrkn/mes/INSTALL.md

-# Installation Guide
+# Install Guide

-This guide is for Chrome.
+> This guide is for Chrome.
 The script is most likely compatible with Firefox, but untested.

 If you encounter any problems, please [file an issue on the Github](https://github.com/abrkn/mes/issues/new).
 Registering for a Github account is free and easy.